AbhinavRastogi12/Git-Document/README.md

                                                                                  create first file, and commiter is one who
                                                                                  change or add new the files)

--> git restore --staged filename.extention                                     //to unstage file
+-> git restore --staged filename.extension                                     //to unstage file

 -> git checkout -f                                                             //to rollback whole directory into last commit

--> git checkout -- filename.extention                                          //to rollback into last commit
+-> git checkout -- filename.extension                                          //to rollback into last commit

 -> git remote -v                                                               //to check form where to pull or push